-We believe that the net proceeds from our initial public offering completed in November 2021, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operations into the second half of 2024.
+We believe that our existing cash, cash equivalents and marketable securities of \$188.7 million as of December 31, 2022, together with the proceeds received under the Vertex Agreement, ongoing research support and the anticipated achievement of certain near-term milestones under the Vertex Agreement will be sufficient to extend our cash runway into the second half of 2025, supporting the Company's expansion and continued development of EEV therapeutic candidates targeting Duchenne muscular dystrophy and advance EEV-therapeutic candidates in indications beyond neuromuscular disease.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially additional collaborations, licenses and other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop our therapeutic candidates.
 Our future capital requirements will depend on many factors, including, but not limited to:

-- the type, number, scope, progress, expansions, results, costs and timing of our preclinical studies and any clinical trials of the therapeutic candidates that we are pursuing or may choose to pursue in the future; - the clinical development plans we establish for our EEV therapeutic candidates; - the costs and timing of manufacturing for our therapeutic candidates and commercial manufacturing if any therapeutic candidate is approved; - the costs of establishing and maintaining clinical and commercial supply for the development and manufacture of our therapeutic candidates; - the costs, timing and outcome of regulatory review of our therapeutic candidates; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting;

-- the costs associated with hiring additional personnel and consultants as our preclinical and clinical activities increase; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements, if any; - the costs and timing of establishing or securing sales and marketing capabilities if any therapeutic candidate is approved; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of our therapeutic candidates; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.
+- the type, number, scope, progress, expansions, results, costs and timing of our preclinical studies and any clinical trials of the therapeutic candidates that we are pursuing or may choose to pursue in the future; - the clinical development plans we establish for our EEV therapeutic candidates; - the costs and timing of manufacturing for our therapeutic candidates and commercial manufacturing if any therapeutic candidate is approved; - the costs of establishing and maintaining clinical and commercial supply for the development and manufacture of our therapeutic candidates; - the costs, timing and outcome of regulatory review of our therapeutic candidates; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our preclinical and clinical activities increase; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements, if any; - the costs and timing of establishing or securing sales and marketing capabilities if any therapeutic candidate is approved; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of our therapeutic candidates; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.